mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Fortunately, initial customers loved their TinyPilots, so I finally exhaled.
 But every few weeks, something new would pop up and worry me for days.
 A shipment of critical parts got lost at the post office.
 A positive review drove a surge of orders and exhausted my inventory.
 I messed up a customs form and expected to get thrown in export jail.

 Realistically, the pressure I feel is all self-imposed.
 If I'm out of stock for a few days, who cares?
 When my poor planning delays an order, I feel anxious about disappointing the customer, but nobody's ever complained.
-In fact, when I apologize that a shipment will be late, customers only ever reply back to say they're impressed I took the time to let them know.
+In fact, when I apologize that a shipment will be late, customers only ever reply to say they're impressed I took the time to let them know.

 I've been getting better at easing the pressure on myself and separating work from my personal life, but it's an ongoing process.